Bio, C.V., & Contact

 After completing this book, I plan a second book from my engagement with the diasporic Cape Verdean community, tentatively titled Women’s Travels, Women’s Traumas: Engendering the Cape Verdean Diaspora.
 A future research project, tentatively titled A Century of Stories, will focus on the life experiences of Cape Verdeans of extreme advanced age (90+ years).

-To date, my research and writing about Cape Verde have been supported by the National Endowment for the Humanities, European Commission, and other sources.
+To date, my research and writing about Cape Verde have been supported by the National Endowment for the Humanities, the European Commission, and other sources.

 Making the switch from Côte d’Ivoire to Cape Verde inspired me to assemble a collection of essays on the career challenges of changing research fieldsites.
 The Restless Anthropologist: New Fieldsites, New Visions has been listed as one of 12 Core Anthropology Titles for 2012 by YBP Library Services.
 In the book, I explained: